pubnub/c-sharp/unity/3.4/README.md

 ## PubNub 3.4 Web Data Push Cloud-Hosted API
-### Unity 4 for "PC, Mac& Linux Standalone" and "Android" platforms (WebPlayer
+### Unity 4 for "PC, Mac& Linux Standalone", iOS and "Android" platforms

 ### View this First!
 We've made a [screencast](https://vimeo.com/69591819) that will walk you through the general setup.
 Check it out!